-Kapka Sno Park, also called Kapka Butte Sno Park, is an excellent snowmobile launch point and staging area.
+Kapka Sno Park, also called Kapka Butte Sno Park, is one of 11 snow parks within 35 miles of Bend, Oregon.

 Kapka Sno Park: Must Know Information